Final report for EDS23-052

 Participation Summary:

-In June 2023, twenty 7th and 8th grade underrepresented rural minority (URM) students attended a 3-day camp; 90% of students had never attended an AGRI-STEM program, and after attending the 3-day ALSEA program, 94% left knowing a great deal or a lot about agriculture research, 65% were excited about attending college; over half of students indicated they were interested in a career in AGRI-STEM; 70% indicated ALSEA was “excellent”; 71% rated the lab sessions as excellent, and 71% indicated they would apply for next year’s ALSEA program and all would attend if accepted (see Scales, Wiersma-Mosley, et al., 2023).
-Flyers are used to recruit, and students (and parents) are required to attend an orientation.
-ALSEA program includes (a) Ice Cream social event to welcome students, (b) on-campus residential housing, (c) touring campus and agriculture facilities and spaces; (d) visiting laboratories on rice, soil, poultry, plants, and more where students are introduced to experimental materials and methods to give them an experience of the fun and excitement of experimental science; (e) visiting with agriculture faculty and UAF MANRRS students (n=30, currently) who serve as mentors for hands-on experiments in labs; (f) touring industry partners such as Tyson Foods Inc. campus (Springdale, AR; located 10 minutes away); (g) touring Crystal Bridges, located in Northwest Arkansas, a public non-profit charitable organization that includes a museum, art collection, five miles of sculpture and walking trails.
+Between June 2023 and June 2025, 60 7th through 11th grade rural students attended a 3-day camp (each year); 90% of students had never attended an AGRI-STEM program, and after attending the 3-day ALSEA program, 94% left knowing a great deal or a lot about agriculture research, 65% were excited about attending college; over half of students indicated they were interested in a career in AGRI-STEM; 70% indicated ALSEA was “excellent”; 71% rated the lab sessions as excellent, and 71% indicated they would apply for next year’s ALSEA program and all would attend if accepted (see Scales, Wiersma-Mosley, et al., 2023).
+Flyers were used to recruit, and students (and parents) are required to attend an orientation.
+ALSEA program includes (a) Ice Cream social event to welcome students, (b) on-campus residential housing, (c) touring campus and agriculture facilities and spaces; (d) visiting laboratories on rice, soil, poultry, plants, and more where students are introduced to experimental materials and methods to give them an experience of the fun and excitement of experimental science; (e) visiting with agriculture faculty and UAF MANRRS students (n=30, currently) who serve as mentors for hands-on experiments in labs; (f) touring industry partners such as Simmons Foods (2024, 2025) and Tyson Foods Inc. campus (2023); (g) touring Crystal Bridges, located in Northwest Arkansas, a public non-profit charitable organization that includes a museum, art collection, five miles of sculpture and walking trails.
 And finally (h) presenting and awarding students with a science white lab coat and official membership into JR MANRRS, to launch them on their journey towards AGRI-STEM careers.

 Products: